ChristophP/elm-i18next/README.md

 ```js
 Elm.YourApp.embed(someDomNode, translations);
 ```
-Then in elm you use them in the init function of your
+Then in elm you use them in the init function of your app.
 ```elm
 import Json.Encode
 import Json.Decode